kayasthanetra7/Mocking/README.md

 # Mocking
-Unit tests with some mocking example.
+Unit tests examples with some mocking.